icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

    # tell python where hdf5 is
    $ export HDF5_DIR=$(brew --prefix hdf5)

+   # add your new python to your path and shell init scripts
+   $ export PATH=$(brew --prefix python@3.12)/libexec/bin:${PATH}

-   # Esnsure you are using python 3.11 as required by brew's boost-python3.
+   # Ensure you are using python 3.12 as required by brew's boost-python3.
    # (See: 'brew info boost-python3')
    $ python3 --version
-   Python 3.11.5
+   Python 3.12.0

    # be sure you have activated your new brew environment:  either load it explcitly or open a new Terminal!
    #   'which python3' should be the new brew version.